Our work on health and fitness

 Mental health advice and wellbeing service

-Since 1st June 2016 the Society has been funding an online mental health and wellbeing advice and support service for working seafarers based in the UK, which is provided by Big White Wall (BWW).
+Since 1st June 2016 the Society has been funding an online mental health and wellbeing advice and support service for working seafarers and families based in the UK, which is provided by Big White Wall (BWW).

 A health workshop manual for working fishermen – Fisherman